Industry: Marketing agency

 But how do you measure disruption?
-As campaigns intersect the physical and digital worlds, are distributed through multiple channels, and generate buzz across a variety of social platforms, it is challenging to gather all the needed data in one place.
-Add to this the fact that the success of each campaign is measured differently: the key metrics vary from one case to another ranging from brand reach and eCommerce sales on the consumer side to qualified leads and CPA on the corporate side.
+As campaigns intersect the physical and digital worlds, are distributed through multiple channels, and generate buzz across a variety of social platforms, it’s challenging to gather all the needed data in one place.
+Add to this the fact that the success of each campaign is measured differently: the key metrics vary from one case to another ranging from brand reach and e-commerce sales on the consumer side to qualified leads and CPA on the corporate side.

 The ability to effectively track the statistics of each campaign is crucial as it shows which areas have performed well and where more insight and work is needed.

 Back in 2016, TBWA\Helsinki team was running a Neste campaign with Prince Ea.
 In his inspiring YouTube speech, the spoken word artist encouraged the audience to create a “Brand new ending” and think about their future.
 As the next step, the audience was prompted to visit Neste’s website to contribute their ideas for sustainable development.